-Nature Diary: January, 2025
+Nature Diary: June, 2025

 Cold is settled in after some mild weeks, there’s a sense of normalcy again.
 My legs require a hill to climb, and the day brings snow-fall, big wholesome flakes that steadily blanket the ground…